Fixed Points of Parking Functions: Parking Filters

 \section{Parking Filters}

-In this section, we define the combinatorial objects---generally thought of as Dyck paths and labeled Dyck paths---that we will use to compute the zeta map defined in~\Cref{sec:combinatorial_zeta}.
+\emph{For the rest of the paper, we fix $m$ and $n$ relatively prime.} In this section, we define the combinatorial objects---generally thought of as Dyck paths and labeled Dyck paths---that we will use to compute the zeta map defined in~\Cref{sec:combinatorial_zeta}.
 These objects are all well-known; our main contribution is the simplicity of our definition of the zeta map on parking functions in~\Cref{def:zetamap}, and its relation with affine permutations in~\Cref{sec:affine_symmetric_and_regions}.